Key Takeaways

 One of the most common causes of tossing and turning at night is pain.
 After all, how can you possibly focus on drifting off when your knee is throbbing with pain?

 For a long time, people have turned to local heat treatments, such as heating pads or hot water bottles, but we now have evidence that infrared saunas are just as effective.
-One 2008 study found that regular sauna sessions improved pain, stiffness, and fatigue in people with a variety of chronic musculoskeletal conditions (4), such as rheumatoid arthritis.
+One 2008 study found that regular sauna sessions improved pain, stiffness, and fatigue in people with a variety of chronic musculoskeletal conditions, such as rheumatoid arthritis.

-Sleep Better Today
+Sleep Better Today with a Home Sauna Installation

 As you can see, there are many ways that infrared heat therapy can help you sleep deeper and better.
 It's an investment worth making as better sleep translates to better life outcomes in all areas.